CONVENIENTLY LOCATED TO SERVE BOSTON

 What is a blepharoplasty?

+Droopy or puffy eyelids are common among the older generation and can also be genetic.
 Blepharoplasty or cosmetic eyelid surgery is designed to give a more youthful appearance to the eye area by removing excess sagging skin, muscle and fat pouches (bags) from the upper and lower eyelids.
 The smoother, tighter skin creates a brighter, more energetic look.
 Blepharoplasty is one of the top 5 requested cosmetic surgeries each year in the United States due to the short operative time, quick recovery and its remarkable ability to rejuvenate the eyes.
-Some patients may choose combining a facelift or brow lift with their blepharoplasty to maximize their facial rejuvenation.Dr.
+Some patients may choose to combine a facelift or brow lift with their blepharoplasty to maximize their facial rejuvenation.Dr.
 Darrow can guide you in choosing the best treatment for you, to meet your cosmetic surgery goals.
 View before and after photos of Dr. Darrow’s Boston area patients who have chosen Dr. Darrow’s expertise in blepharoplasty in our photo gallery.